StandardRunbook/hypothecary/README.md

 - NAT gateway/outbound proxy is working normally
 - AWS is not down
 - more stuff in between

+Running another command to connect to Digicert shares the above path and only differs at the leaf.
+We can show by overlapping the

 As Pranav Mistry says: `we as humans are not interested in technology [or processes], we're interested in information.` In that mode of thinking, I have a shameless plug: reach out if you'd like to go a step forward to use these hypotheses to automagically root cause incidents and create dashboards that combine fragmented information from metrics, logs and traces' backends.